HackBulgaria/NodeJS-1/week3/1-Who-Follows-You-Back/README.md

 There should be the following public methods for the `Graph`:

+* A method, called `addEdge(nodeA, nodeB)` - which adds an edge between two nodes.
+If the nodes does not exist, they should be created.
 * A method, called `getNeighborsFor(node)` which returns a list of nodes (strings) for the given `node`
 * A method, called `pathBetween(nodeA, nodeB)`, which returns `true` if there is a path between `nodeA` and `nodeB`.
 Keep in kind that the graph is directed!
 * A method, called `toString()` which returns a string representation of the grap.
 This can be the stringified version of the internal structure of the graph. **Don't draw circles and `-->`**